cdayjr/musicconvert.sh/README.md

 # Music Convert

-Just a simple bash script to convert/copy my music from other formats to opus using ffmpeg.
+Just a simple zsh script to convert/copy my music from other formats to opus using ffmpeg.

 See the script source for notes on usage.